On this page

 When searching library catalogues or other electronic databases, use truncation symbols to find all variations of a term.

 - The asterisk ( * ) is the most common truncation symbol.
 It's used by many of the databases available through the SFU Library.
-For example, the SFU Library Catalogue, Business Source Complete, and CBCA Business all use it.
-A search for "forest* " in any of these databases will result in items containing any of: forestry, forest, and forests.
+For example, Business Source Complete and the SFU Library Catalogue both use it.
+A search for "forest* " in either of these databases will result in items containing any of: forestry, forest, and forests

 Topic: How is the financial services industry handling organizational change?

 Concepts: financial services AND change

 Synonyms: (financial institutions OR banks OR credit unions ) AND (restructur* or chang*)